HaxeFoundation/HaxeManual/content/12-target-details.md

 You may want to compile Haxe to JavaScript in the following scenarios:

 **Client-side JavaScript**
 Interacting with DOM elements.
-Haxe provides up to date typed interfaces to interact with the Document Object Model, allowing creation and update of DOM elements.
+Haxe provides up-to-date typed interfaces to interact with the Document Object Model, allowing creation and update of DOM elements.

 Haxe can be used together with existing third-party libraries and frameworks, such as jQuery, React or Vue.
 To access third-party frameworks with a strongly-typed API, there are extern libraries available on [Haxelib](http://lib.haxe.org/t/js/).
 Alternatively, it is possible to create own externs (see [Using external JavaScript libraries](target-javascript-external-libraries)) or use the dynamic type to access any framework, see [Accessing Target-specific Syntax](target-syntax).